RenderKit/oidn/README.md

     default).

   - `OIDN_APPS_OPENIMAGEIO`: Enable
-    [OpenImageIO](http://openimageio.org/) support in the example and
-    test applications to be able to load/save OpenEXR, PNG, and other image file formats (OFF by default).
+    [OpenImageIO](http://openimageio.org/) 2.1 or later support in the example and test applications to be able to load/save OpenEXR, PNG, and other image file formats (OFF by default).

   - `OIDN_INSTALL_DEPENDENCIES`: Enable installing the dependencies
     (e.g. TBB, SYCL runtime) as well.